Raul Herrera

 Raul Herrera was named Dallas College Richland head men's soccer coach in 2019, and has guided the Thunderducks to national prominence.

 In 2023, Herrera guided the Thunderducks to a sixth straight NJCAA Division III National Championship.
-Richland was 12-3-1 overall, 4-0 in the Dallas Athletic Conference.
+Richland was 12-3-1 overall, 4-0 in the DAC.
 The Thunderducks beat Mohawk Valley Community College, 4-0, to win the title.
 Felipe Escorcia, Luis Vargas and Joseph Musungaie were named NJCAA Division III First Team All-Americans, while Min was a Second Team All-American.

 Prior to becoming the Thunderducks' head coach, Herrera worked as an assistant coach for Sean Worley, a Richland legend and NJCAA Hall of Fame member.
 As an assistant, Herrera was a part of a coaching staff that guided the Thunderducks to a national championship in 2016.
 Herrera was an assistant coach at Richland from 2011-19.